 Anyway, I made the tool, everything was going great, and I was receiving nice reports whenever I needed them.
 People also started using it and they liked it.
-Everything seemed to be going smoothly until one day, I was asked to add a new device to the tool.
+Everything seemed to be going well until one day, I was asked to add a new device to the tool.
 I thought OK, that’s not a problem.
 All I need to do is add the new device to the inventory, and everything should be fine.
 Or so I thought.

 unable to render int; a string or other renderable object is required